-Lesley is the Youth Participation member of our specialist team.
+Lesley is the Youth Participation Lead in our specialist team.

 Having graduated in 2003 with a Social Work degree, Lesley was part of a Children and Families team, working in Child Protection & Youth Offending for a number of years before moving to work with young people in a community setting.

 After nearly 15 years of working with young people across a range of contexts, specifically developing participation opportunities for young people, Lesley joined the NWG Network 2012.